Date:

 Link Ray

-And in the end, Ray found a way to turn his physical ailments into unique musical style!
+And eventually Ray found a way to turn his physical ailments into unique musical style!

 "I knew I couldn't sing because I had one lung, so I decided to play instrumental music..."

-However, it was hearing problems that influenced musical evolution Ray's, making him develop the loudest sound he could hear!
+However, it was hearing problems that influenced musical evolution Rheaforcing him to develop the loudest sound he could hear!

-"Thanks to Rumble, I realized that volume means everything to me..."
+"Thanks to Rumble, I realised that loudness means everything to me..."

 Elvis Presley